Calvenn/EcoSort_AI/README.md

 - [RealWaste Dataset – by joebeachcapital on Kaggle](https://www.kaggle.com/datasets/joebeachcapital/realwaste)
 - [Garbage Classification Dataset – by asdasdasasdas on Kaggle](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification)

-These datasets contain labeled images of waste items including plastic, metal, cardboard, glass, and more.
+These datasets contain labeled images of waste items including plastic, metal, cardboard, glass, paper, food and trash(other).
 They served as the foundation for training the ResNet-based image classifier used in EcoSort AI.

 ---